blockchain-dei/openscv/README.md

 execution of a contract.
 When a smart contract invokes another one, the returned value should be verified because the called operation may return an unexpected value (i.e., either because the callee is malicious or may just have been poorly coded, resulting in an unexpected result) (Chen et al., 2020).
-This vulnerability is also known in the literature as "Unchecked call return value" (Zheng et al., 2021), "Unused return" (Tsankov et al., 2018; Momeni et al., 2019), "Unchecked external call" (Tikhomirov et al., 2018), "No check after contract invocation" (Chen et al., 2020), "Call-depth" (Liao et al., 2019), "Not checked return values" (Andesta et al., 2020), , "Call-stack Depth Attack" (Wang et al., 2021; Song Jingjing and He et al., 2019) or "SWC-104 Unchecked Call Return Value" (SmartContractSecurity, 2020).</p>
+This vulnerability is also known in the literature as "call-stack depth attack" (Song et al., 2019;
+Wang et al., 2021), "call depth" (Sun et al., 2023; Zhang et al., 2022a), "no check after contract invocation" (Chen et al., 2020), "unchecked call return value" (Zheng et al., 2021), "unchecked external call" (Tikhomirov et al., 2018), "unused Return" (Tsankov et al., 2018), "unchecked return values" (Fu et al., 2019), or "SWC-104 Unchecked Call Return Value" (SmartContractSecurity, 2020).</p>

 <i>1.3.2 Improper Exception Handling of External Calls</i>